Subgenix-Research/Core/README.md

 You are ready to go!

 [Slither](https://github.com/crytic/slither) was used as a static analyzer to search for vulnerabilities in the contract.
-You can it on your clone repo using the command `slither .`.
+You can use it on your clone repo using the command `slither .`.

 [Solhint](https://github.com/protofire/solhint) was used as a tool for Security and Style Guide validations.
-You can it on your clone repo using the command `solhint 'contracts/*.sol'`.
+You can use it on your clone repo using the command `solhint 'contracts/*.sol'`.